Guy Holdaway: Biography

+Holdaway represented Great Britain at the 1908 Summer Olympics in London.
 In the first round of the 3200 metre steeplechase competition, Holdaway defeated countryman Joseph Kinchin and a pair of Americans, winning a chance to compete in the final.
 There, he started off quickly but fell to fourth place, finishing with a time of 11:26.0.

+After the Olympics, Holdaway joined Aldershot Ecelsior Club and played for Aldershot Town F.C..
+He later emigrated to Australia where he worked in a news agency and stationers business and played Aussie Rules.